ahopgood/ahopgood.github.io/_drafts/2021-07-29-testing-mdc-logging.markdown

 ## Adding to the MDC
 MDC identifiers can be added at **any** point in a request's lifecycle through a system, I wanted a way to verify that the correct information was being added at the points I expected.

-Sadly cannot seem to do this via Log4J.
-Requires a Logback Logger, ListAppender and ILoggingEvent classes.
-Can then inspect events on the list by their position integer.
-Downside is it requires relying on a concrete logging framework instead of SLF4J.

 MDC values are stored in a map, they are added via static calls on the `MDC` object.
 In my example I am adding to the context in two places via a [HandlerInterceptorAdapter][HandlerInterceptorAdapter]:
 1. **Before** the request is processed by my application code via the `preHandle` method.